charmbracelet/vhs/README.md

 [releases]: https://github.com/charmbracelet/vhs/releases

-## Self Hosting
+## The VHS Server

+VHS has an SSH server built in!
 When you self host VHS you can access it as though it were installed locally.
 VHS will have access to commands and applications on the host so you don't need to install them on your machine.

 To start the server run: